paalamugan/google-indexing-api-script/README.md

 # Google Indexing API Script

-- Using this script helps to index your website and make ranking first in Google Search.
+**Using this script helps to index your website and make your website ranking first in Google Search.**

 Requires node.js - https://nodejs.org/en/download/